3DStreet/3dstreet/src/README.md

 `car` component ([original source](https://github.com/dala00/a-frame-car-sample/blob/master/index.html)) used here in some experiments and slightly modified to work with vehicles from this project.

 ### [components/gltf-part-draco.js](components/gltf-part-draco.js)
 `gltf-part-draco` is a slightly modified glTF loader component based on the [gltf-part component from Superframe repo](https://github.com/supermedium/superframe/tree/master/components/gltf-part) that adds support for selecting a glTF part when using Draco mesh compression on an A-Frame scene.
+An [issue has been filed with the original component repo to reference this feature request](https://github.com/supermedium/superframe/issues/260).

 ### [aframe-ground-component](https://github.com/kfarr/aframe-ground-component)
-`aframe-ground-component` is a modified version of the awesome [A-Frame Environment Component](https://github.com/supermedium/aframe-environment-component/) that removes removes environmental geometry and skybox while leaving just the ground.
-It also allows for reduction in triangle count to improve performance.
+`aframe-ground-component` is a modified version of the awesome [A-Frame Environment Component](https://github.com/supermedium/aframe-environment-component/) that removes environmental geometry and skybox while leaving just the ground.
+It also allows for reduction in triangle count by manually specifying ground elevation resolution.
+See more info [here on the component doc page](https://github.com/kfarr/aframe-ground-component#parameters).

 ## Unmodified Components
 See [src/lib/](lib), included here to reduce fetching libraries remotely helpful for local development in bandwidth constricted environments.